 Bernard King was a scoring machine until he wrecked his knee at the peak of his powers.
 Armed with a smooth turnaround jumper that was nearly impossible to stop, King put on a show in the 1984 playoffs as he averaged 34.8 points and almost single-handedly led the New York Knicks to the conference semifinals.

-Outside of Dennis Rodman, four-time champ Draymond Green might be the most unique player in the history of the sport.
+Outside of Dennis Rodman, four-time champ Draymond Green might be the most unique player.
 The 2017 DPOY won’t blow you away with individual stats but he’s arguably the heart and soul of the Golden State Warriors dynasty.
 Green is the primary playmaker on offense as the point forward and the anchor on defense.

-Kareem Abdul-Jabbar, Dave Cowens, John Havlicek, and Julius Erving carried the torch through a rough patch in the 1970s when the ABA and NBA competed for a dwindling audience.
+Kareem Abdul-Jabbar, Dave Cowens, John Havlicek, and Julius Erving carried the torch through a rough patch in the 1970s when the ABA and NBA canceled each other and the audience dwindled.

 Magic and Bird revived basketball in the 1980s, arguably the league’s golden era that also included the rise of Isiah Thomas’ “Bad Boys” Detroit Pistons.
-Moses Malone teamed up with Dr. J during the 1982-83 season and together they co-authored one of the most dominant playoff runs, sweeping Magic’s Lakers in The Finals.
+Moses Malone teamed up with Dr. J during the 1982-83 season and together they co-authored one of the most dominant playoff runs, sweeping Magic’s Lakers in the ’83 Finals and capping off a 12-1 postseason.

 Michael Jordan took the baton from Magic and Bird and ruled the 1990s.
-Jordan won six championships in an eight-year span, denying peers Charles Barkley and Karl Malone from winning rings.
-Hakeem Olajuwon benefited from Jordan’s brief retirement in 1994-95, winning two titles with the Houston Rockets.
-David Robinson teamed up with Tim Duncan in San Antonio and won titles in 1999 and 2003.
+Jordan won six championships in an eight-year span, denying peers Sir Charles Barkley and Karl “The Mailman” Malone from winning rings.
+Hakeem Olajuwon benefited from Jordan’s brief retirement, leading the Houston Rockets to back-to-back titles in 1994 and 1995.
+David “The Admiral” Robinson teamed up with Tim “Big Fundamental” Duncan in San Antonio, winning titles in 1999 and 2003.

-Nowitzki and Garnett revolutionized the game and ushered in a new era of big men.
-Garnett made it possible for high schoolers to skip college basketball and turn pro at 19.
-Nowitzki opened the door for European big men who preferred to face the basket instead of having their back to the basket.
+Dirk and KG revolutionized the game and ushered in a new era of big men.
+The Big Ticket made it possible for high schoolers to skip college and turn pro at 19.
+Nowitzki opened the door for European bigs who preferred to face the basket instead of having their back to it.
 Nowitzki and Garnett were instrumental in the game’s evolution, as more and more teams shifted away from traditional power forwards and opted for stretch-4s.

 Nowitzki bridged the gap between the Kobe Bryant era and the LeBron James era.
 Nowitzki ended Kobe’s reign as the world’s best player when Dirk’s Dallas Mavericks squad knocked off Kobe’s Lakers in the 2011 playoffs.
-In the same playoff run, Nowitzki put a pause on LeBron’s title hopes when the Mavs defeated LeBron’s Miami Heat team in the NBA Finals.
+In the same playoff run, Nowitzki put a pause on LeBron’s title hopes when his Mavs defeated LeBron’s Miami Heat in the 2011 NBA Finals.

-LeBron’s appearance in the 2011 Finals started a run of eight consecutive trips to The Finals.
+LeBron’s appearance in the 2011 Finals started a run of eight consecutive trips.
 He put together a super team in Miami, winning two titles in 2012 and 2013, but lost to the Mavs in 2011 and Duncan’s Spurs in 2014.
-After a four-year run in Miami, LeBron returned to Cleveland to fulfill his promise of bringing a championship to his hometown team.
+After a four-year run in South Beach, LeBron returned to Cleveland to fulfill his promise of bringing a championship to his hometown team.
 He delivered on the promise by winning a title in 2016, ending Cleveland’s 52-year professional title drought.

 LeBron took the Cavs to four straight NBA Finals but could muster just one victory in four matchups against Steph Curry’s Golden State Warriors.
 Curry led the Warriors to four championships in eight seasons — two of those championship banners were aided by the addition of Kevin Durant.

 The Warriors opened the portal to the “small ball” era and advanced metrics.
-Analytics experts encouraged shooting 3s over 2s — it’s either a layup/dunk or a 3-ball — and the mid-range shot was viewed as somewhat of a dinosaur idea.
+Analytics experts preferred shooting 3s over 2s — it’s either a layup or dunk or a 3-ball — and the midrange shot was viewed as somewhat of a dinosaur idea.

 Basketball is cyclical.
 What may be considered old school could swing back to new school.
 The next generation of players will determine what the NBA will become in 25 years when we celebrate the league’s 100th anniversary.